Ryan Sinclair

-Departing the Doctor

-In "Revolution of the Daleks," after spending ten months on Earth with no sign of the Doctor, Graham, Ryan and Yaz investigated Daleks created by their old enemy Jack Robertson.
-During these ten months, Ryan had resumed a normal life with his friends and continued his reconciliation with his father.
-Having been rescued from prison by Captain Jack Harkness, the Doctor returned to aid her companions in defending the Earth once more.
-Ryan worked with Graham and Jack to destroy the Dalek ship summoned by the Doctor to deal with the Daleks on Earth.
-In the aftermath, Ryan chose to resume a normal life on Earth and Graham chose to join him to remain with his grandson.
-The Doctor provided the two men with their own psychic paper as a parting gift and Ryan and Graham decided to continue investigating alien events and protecting the Earth together.
-Before going to investigate possible alien sightings, Graham tried to help Ryan ride a bicycle again as he and Grace had done before they met the Doctor.
-The two men saw a vision of Grace smiling at them as they bonded.

 Appearances

 Television

 Ryan Sinclair is introduced in the eleventh series premiere, "The Woman Who Fell to Earth".

 Ryan is a 19-year-old living in Sheffield, England who is training to be an electrical engineer while working part-time as a warehouse worker.
 He was raised by his paternal grandmother, Grace O'Brien, who recently married his step-grandfather, Graham O'Brien.
 Grace worked as a nurse, and met Graham while he was undergoing chemotherapy for cancer, about three years before they met the Doctor.
 Ryan and Yasmin Khan were in primary school together, though at the time they didn't know each other very closely.

 Ryan has dyspraxia, a coordination difference that impacts his motor skills.
 Though his symptoms are relatively mild and high-functioning, it affects his sense of balance to the point that he finds tasks like riding a bicycle extremely difficult.

 His father, Aaron, a marine electrical engineer, made an appearance in the 2019 New Year Special.
 Aaron has been absent most of Ryan's life since the death of his mother, and was also absent for Grace's funeral.